Tongva: Food culture

 Acorn mush was a staple food as it was of all the Indigenous peoples who were forcibly relocated to missions in Southern California.
 Acorns were gathered in October; this was a communal effort with the men climbing the trees and shaking them while the women and children collected the nuts.
 The acorns were stored in large wicker granaries supported by wooden stakes well above the ground.
 Preparing them for food took about a week.
 Acorns were placed, one at a time, on end in the slight hollow of a rock and their shells broken by a light blow from a small hammerstone; then the membrane, or skin, covering the acorn meat was removed.
-Following this process the acorn meats were dried for days, after which the kernels were pounded into meal with a pestle.
+Following this process the acorn meats were dried for days, after which the kernels were pounded into a meal with a pestle.
 This was done in a stone mortar or in a mortar hole in a boulder.
 Large bedrock outcroppings near oak stands often display evidence of the community mills where the women labored.

 The pounded acorn meal was put into baskets and the bitter tannic acid it contained was leached out to make the meal more palatable and digestible.
 The prepared meal was cooked by boiling in water in a watertight grass-woven basket or in a soapstone bowl into which heated stones were dropped.
 Soapstone casseroles were used directly over the fire.
 Various foods of meat, seeds, or roots were cooked by the same method.
 The mush thus prepared was eaten cold or nearly so, as was all their food.
-Another favored Tongva food was the seed kernel of a species of plum (prunus ilicifolia, aka holly-leaf cherry) they called islay, which was ground into meal and made into gruel.
+Another favored Tongva food was the seed kernel of a species of plum (prunus ilicifolia (common name: holly-leaf cherry) they called islay, which was ground into meal and made into gruel.

 Men performed most of the heavy, short-duration labor; they hunted, fished, helped with some food-gathering, and carried on trade with other cultural groups.
-Large game animals were hunted with bow and arrows, and small game was taken with deadfall traps, snares, and bows made of buckeye wood.
+Large game animals were hunted with bows and arrows, and small game was taken with deadfall traps, snares, and bows made of buckeye wood.
 John P. Harrington recorded that rattlesnake venom was used as an arrow poison.
 Burrowing animals were driven from their burrows with smoke and clubbed; communal rabbit drives were made during the seasonal controlled burning of chaparral on the prairie, the rabbits being killed with nets, bow and arrows, and throwing sticks.